Tej leo(?), Rx / pharmacists

 tej leo(?), Rx / pharmacists is the debut album by the Washington, D.C. rock band Ted Leo and the Pharmacists, released in 1999 by Gern Blandsten Records.
-Though considered the band's first album, it is actually a solo effort by Ted Leo with some contributions by Jodi V.B. of The Secret Stars.
-The following year Leo would assemble a backing band including V.B., which he named The Pharmacists.
-The album is largely experimental and blends rock music with elements of dub reggae, with many instrumental tracks, samples, and audio experimentation.
-This is exemplified in the various tracks entitled "(version:)," which are versions and remixes of "Release Form," a song originally written by V.B. for The Secret Stars.
+Though considered the band's first album, it is actually a solo effort by Ted Leo with some contributions by Jodi Buonanno of The Secret Stars.
+The following year Leo would assemble a backing band including Buonanno, which he named The Pharmacists.
+The album blends rock music with elements of dub reggae, with many instrumental tracks, samples, and audio experimentation.
+This is exemplified in the various tracks entitled "(version:)," which are versions and remixes of "Release Form," a song originally written by Buonanno for The Secret Stars.
 The track "(version: to decline to take a shower)," for example, consists of Leo singing the song while showering.
-In other instances Leo samples himself, such as "Walking Through," which contains a sample of "Congressional Dubcision," and "Out of Step '88!," which samples a radio interview that Leo did for campus radio station WFVI at the University of Notre Dame.
+In other instances, Leo samples himself, such as "Walking Through," which contains a sample of "Congressional Dubcision," and "Out of Step '88!," which samples a radio interview that Leo did for campus radio station WFVI at the University of Notre Dame.